Food hardship is a serious national problem. This area of the United States has ranked in highest in food hardship for nearly ten years.

-Given the persistence of continued high unemployment rates, reduced government benefits and rising food costs, many individuals are unable to pay all of their bills – having to choose between shelter, food, or utilities.
+Given the persistence of continued high unemployment and underemployment rates, reduced government benefits and rising food costs, many individuals are unable to pay all of their bills – having to choose between shelter, food, or utilities.

 Potter’s House Community Kitchen provides a hot, nutritious, well-balanced lunch every day, including holidays.
 Community kitchen guests come from all over the city, and for many of them, this may be the only meal they will eat that day.
 We have an open-door policy – everyone is welcome, without question or qualification.

 The community lunch begins promptly at 10:30 am when the doors open, and the first of the guests start to stream in.
 Each guest is seated and served a drink from the beverage station and a tray from the food line.
 By 12:30 the last of the guests have received their meal.
 More than 400 guests will be fed during the community lunch hour.